Roark Layover Traveler Pants Review: TSA-Friendly Performance Pants

 - Straight style, not slim - works well with cuffed look

-- Perfect for everyday wear and travel
+- Perfect for everyday wear at home, as well as most types of travel

 🎒 Found the right gear?